 The Office of Residence Life has designed the Resident Student Handbook to provide all SMCM students with information pertaining to resources, policies, and procedures for residence life.
 The Resident Student Handbook can be found at https://www.smcm.edu/residencelife/resources/housing-policies/.

 All residential students should be aware of the policies outlined in “To the Point,” the Resident Student Handbook, as well as the housing contract.
 All students, including commuter students, should be aware of the following policies which are also outlined in the Resident Student Handbook.

-Failure to comply with directions given by a Residence Life staff member or other College official, or to use any type of harassment or abusive language toward any Residence Life staff member or College official in the performance of assigned responsibilities, shall be considered disorderly conduct and subject to conduct action.
+Failure to comply with directions given by a Residence Life staff member, Public Safety Officer, or other College official, or to use any type of harassment or abusive language toward any Residence Life staff member, Public Safety-Officer, or College official in the performance of assigned responsibilities, shall be considered disorderly conduct and subject to conduct action.
 Non-students shall be asked to leave the campus and may be subject to criminal charges.

 Full-Time Housing and Registration Policy

 The Housing Contract states “On-campus housing is available to students classified by the College as full-time (12 or more credits).
 Students who wish to drop below full-time status must receive prior written approval from the director of residence life.”